nazimboudeffa/assets2/README.md

 ## About Heroes of Might and Magic

-I can't add HD artefacts of HoMM3 because it's illegal, you have to buy the game and follow a lot of steps to get the reason why
+I can't add HD artefacts of HoMM3 because it's illegal, you have to buy the game and follow a lot of steps to get the reason why, don't ask me why ?
+Because it's JUST MAGIC 🐲